 8. Encourage Open Communication

-It’s a manager’s job to establish a work environment where employees are encouraged to communicate openly not just when things are going well, but also when they are confused or dissatisfied.
-Establishing open lines of communication ensures team members feel satisfied, valued, and heard.
+It’s a manager’s job to establish a work environment where employees are encouraged to communicate openly when things are going well and when they are confused or dissatisfied.
+Establishing open lines of communication ensures team members feel satisfied, valued and heard.
 It also makes it possible to address problems as soon as they arise.

 9. Improve Your Hiring Processes

-It’s a greater benefit in the long run to take your time to hire the right candidate than to rush the process and deal with an employee that isn’t a great fit for your team.
+It’s a greater benefit, in the long run, to take your time to hire the right candidate than to rush the process and deal with an employee who isn’t a great fit for your team.

 A bad hire can drop morale on your team and also come with unexpected financial costs.
 Northwestern University says that a bad hire can cost at least 30 percent of that person’s expected earnings in their first year.